-This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes instead of in a nursing home environment.
-Seniors participating in the ADvantage Program can access a variety of long term care services, such as personal care and assistance, home modifications for increased safety and access and adult day care.
+This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes, or the home of a family member, instead of in a nursing home environment.
+Seniors participating in the ADvantage Program can access a variety of long term care services, such as personal care and assistance, home modifications for increased safety and access, and adult day care.

 Another option available under ADvantage, is assisted living.
 Formally called the Assisted Living Service Option (ALSO).
 ALSO is available to all program participants.

-Age, functional ability, income and assets are all qualifying criteria for the ADvantage Program.
+In order to be eligible for this waiver, an applicant must be a resident of Oklahoma.
+Age, functional ability, income, and assets are also all qualifying criteria for the ADvantage Program.
 Age and functional ability are related.
-Persons 21 and over are eligible if they are designated as disabled by the Social Security Administration.
+Persons 21 and over are eligible if the Social Security Administration designates them as disabled.
 Persons 65 and over do not require full disability; instead they must have a need for the level of care provided in nursing homes.

 Financially, the ADvantage Waiver requires that applicants qualify for Oklahoma's Institutional Medicaid.
 Medicaid in Oklahoma is also referred to as SoonerCare.
-The SoonerCare income limit for 2015 for a single applicant is $2,199 / month.
+The SoonerCare income limit for 2016 for a single applicant is $2,199 / month, which is equivalent to 300% of the Federal Benefit Rate.
 The countable resources limit is $2,000.
-If the individual is married and their spouse is not applying for Medicaid, the spouse is allowed to have higher income, ($2,980 / month in 2015) and more assets ($119,220 in 2015).
+However, certain assets are considered exempt.
+For instance, an applicant’s primary home, given he or she lives in it, and it is valued under $552,000, is exempt.
+If the individual is married and their spouse is not applying for Medicaid, the spouse is allowed to have higher income, ($2,980 / month in 2016) and more assets ($119,220 in 2016).

-Persons who do not qualify for Medicaid financially, might be interested in Medicaid planning assistance as these experts can usually help them to re-structure their assets and income so that they qualify.
+Those who do not qualify for Medicaid financially, might be interested in Medicaid planning assistance, as these experts can usually help them to re-structure their assets and income so that they qualify.
 Read more.